unaphiliatedink/UAImain/README.md

 # Unaphiliated Ink

+# Features
+* contact: app to view, edit, and update contacts.
+* services: customizable services sections.
+* dashboard: the control center for all admins.

 # Contributing

 We welcome contributions from the community.
 To contribute to this project, please follow these guidelines: